 "This was a crucial first step for me to discover how my current directing skills can be applied to a TV environment as well as what skills I should hone further.
 I would not have been anywhere near prepared to direct a TV episode before this experience because I did not understand how the process works.
 Now… I do feel that I could walk onto a set now and know how to guide the process."

-- Estefania Fadul, 2015 Fall Directing Fellow and 2016 pilot participant in the Directing Fellowship for Film & Television
+- Estefania Fadul, 2015 Fall Directing Fellow and 2016 Directing Fellowship for Film & Television